-STATE OF CALIFORNIA)
+STATE OF CALIFORNIA) . ·

 COUNTY OF SAN FRANCISCO) ss:)

-On before me, (insert name of the

-officer), Notary Public, personally a ppeared , who proved to me on the

-basis of satisfactory evidence to be the person(s) whose name(s) is s/are subscribed to the within

-instrument and acknowledged to me capacity(ies), and that by his/her/the behalf of which the person(s) acted, eir signature(s) on the instrume
+On be the person(s) whose name(s) is me that he/she/they executed the their signature(s) on the instrume

-I certify under PENALTY OF PER. foregoing paragraph is true and corr ate of California that the
+I certify under PENALTY OF PE foregoing paragraph is true and co • ate of California that the

-WITNESS my hand and official sea 1.
+WITNESS my hand and official s seal.

-[Seal]
+[Seal] .· .